rollins1338/The-Fallen-Fruit-under-the-paradise/README.md

 Translation taken from [RainOfSnow](https://rainofsnow.com/)

-If you want to read directly from there website click [here](https://rainofsnow.com/the-fallen-fruit-under-the-paradise/)
+If you want to read directly from their website click [here](https://rainofsnow.com/the-fallen-fruit-under-the-paradise/)

 Removed all censorship and Made to be listened to as Audio by me